 If you’ve had several jobs over the years, it’s likely you’ll have more than one pension.
 You may also have one or more private pensions.

-In these cases, some people choose to consolidate some of all of their pensions into a single pot.
+In these cases, some people choose to consolidate some, or all of their pensions into a single pot.
 This can often save on fees, allow you to keep a closer eye on investment performance, and make changes more easily, where needed.
-However, it’s important to seek professional advice before consolidating your pensions – especially if you have a defined benefit pension.
-You may lose certain benefits if you transfer your money.
+However, it’s essential to seek professional advice before consolidating your pensions – especially if you have a defined benefit pension.
+You may lose important benefits if you transfer your money.

 How much more do I need to contribute each month?

-A financial planner can provide best and worst-case retirement projections based on your current pension pot and the age you want to retire.
+A financial planner can provide best and worst-case retirement projections based on your current pension pot, the age you want to retire and the plans you have for retirement.
 Once you know how much your pension pot is worth, they’ll calculate how much more you need to contribute each month to afford your ideal retirement.

 Life can be expensive, especially if you have young children and a large mortgage.
 You might not be able to save as much as you need right now, but as your children get older and your career progresses, you can increase your contributions over the years.
 It’s worth remembering, though, that time is your friend when it comes to pension saving.
 So the earlier you begin, the better.

-These are just estimates, so seeking advice is essential to ensure these figures are tailored to your circumstances.
 It’s also important to remember that pensions are a type of investment.
-Their value can go down as well as up and you may not get back the full amount you invest.
+Their value can go down as well as up, and you may not get back the full amount you invest.

 Pension tax relief